 #2.
 OPRO Power Fit Mouthguard

-- DENTIST MADE -by the dentist who founded OPRO – the World’s largest Custom Mouthguard brand.
+- 👍 DENTIST DESIGNED by the dentist who founded OPRO the World’s Largest Custom Mouthguard Brand

-- WORLD LEADING DENTAL TECHNOLOGY – developed from the dentition of millions of OPRO customers.
+- 👍 WORLD LEADING DENTAL TECHNOLOGY – from the tooth patterns of millions of OPRO customers.

 The dual layer shell on this mouthguard means that there is a great surface area for impact force to be spread.
 That is a sure way to reduce the risk of injury.
 What makes the OPro Power fit unique are the fitting fins.
 These give you the sort of feel that is often associated with a custom fit.
 The fins break down during fitting to give you a precise fit.
 Once you have completed the fitting process you will be able to talk and breathe with ease.
 The entire fitting process takes no more than 3 minutes under normal circumstance.